phylosopher07/phylosopher07.github.io/_posts/2023-02-04-dfs-and-bfs.md

 * Finding the shortest path between two nodes
 * Finding the depth of a node
 * Ford–Fulkerson method
-* Testing bipartiteness of a graph
+* Testing the bipartite-ness of a graph

 ## Conclusion

-It's necessary to master these two graph traversing algorithms in order to implement the computation of graph theory.
+It's necessary to master these two graph traversing algorithms to implement graph theory computations.
 Maybe PS will help a lot. 😄